-Students with zero absences in each quarter receive this award.
-A student with five or more tardies in a quarter will not be eligible for the quarterly Perfect Attendance award.
-Students who receive this award for all four quarters will receive a Perfect Attendance award for the year as well.
+Students with zero absences for the full quarter have perfect attendance.
+A student with five or more tardies in a quarter is not considered to have perfect attendance.
+Students with perfect attendance for all four quarters will receive a Perfect Attendance award at the end of the year.